Matt Morgan

 Matthew Thomas Morgan (born September 10, 1976) is an American politician and retired professional wrestler.
 He is known for his time in World Wrestling Entertainment (WWE), where he performed on the SmackDown brand, and Total Nonstop Action Wrestling (TNA), where he is a two-time TNA World Tag Team Champion.
-He is the former mayor and current deputy mayor of the city of Longwood, Florida.
+He is currently a commissioner (and formerly mayor and deputy mayor) for the city of Longwood, Florida.
 Morgan also appeared on American Gladiators.

 Early life

 Matthew Thomas Morgan was born in Fairfield, Connecticut, on September 10, 1976.

 After a successful high school basketball career at Fairfield High School in Connecticut, Morgan played Division I college basketball for Monmouth University at center position.
 During Morgan's freshman year at the university, the Monmouth Hawks defeated Rider University to become the Northeast Conference champions.
 By winning the conference tournament, Monmouth received an automatic bid to the 1996 NCAA tournament.

 Of his trip to the tournament, Morgan said, "it was fun to be able to say that you actually played in the NCAA tournament and actually got some minutes.
 I didn’t score, but at least I got in as a freshman, which was cool."
 Monmouth lost to Marquette University in the first round of the tournament by a final score of 68–44.

 Following a coaching change at Monmouth, Morgan transferred to Chaminade University in Hawaii, where he finished his college basketball career and graduated in public speaking.
 While at Chaminade, Morgan played in the Maui Invitational against the number one ranked Duke Blue Devils.

 Morgan participated in tryouts for the NBA teams Indiana Pacers and Toronto Raptors, but he was not offered a contract by either team.